false-schemers/sharpF/lib/README.md

 ## LibM (Medium) Library

 LibM (see [libm.sf](https://raw.githubusercontent.com/false-schemers/sharpF/master/lib/libm.sf)) is an extended version of LibS.
-It has the following additional functionality from R7RS small:
+It has the following additional functionality from R7RS-Small:

   *  support for bytevectors, with basic set of operations
   *  support for `define-record-type` records